cmu-sei/iides/examples/example1.md

 - **`Channel`**:
    - Other (*9*) &mdash; Other type of channel not listed in this vocabulary
 - **`Description`**:
- Before leaving the CIA, Schulte planted a backdoor into the CIA network
+ Before leaving the agency, Griffin planted a backdoor into the agency network.

 ## TTP

 - **`Id`**:
  ttp--a154e814-aa3a-411e-ae79-79ceba48e76b
 - **`Date`**:
- 2016-04-20T14:00:00Z
+ 2002-04-20T14:00:00Z
 - **`Sequence num`**:
  3
 - **`Observed`**: